chris-sanders/chris-sanders.github.io/_drafts/2019-02-10-bundle-weechat.md

 applications, but the limited cpu will increase install time.
 I've also seen installs invoke the oom-killer with the limited ram on the f1-micro.
-You can avoid this by downloading the bundle and commenting out applications, un-commenting and installing them one at a time.
+You can avoid this by downloading the bundle and commenting out applications, and installing them one or two at a time.
 You can download a charm or bundle with the `charm pull` command.

 ```bash